 Another favorite is actually one of the bigger apps – Mint.
 This is a great program as it will connect with your banking and credit card accounts and pull in data allowing you to quickly understand what you’re spending money on and help you reallocate your spending to be a bit more in line with your life goals.
 You’ll easily see if you’re spending too much on restaurants or if you need to start saving a bit more in order to reach retirement goals.
 On top of that, Mint can help out with some fraud alerts, which is definitely a nice bonus!

 Double Check Your Automatic Payments

-Double checking your account on a monthly basis to be sure that you don’t have any crazy recurring payments is essential.
+Double checking your, and your parents’, accounts on a monthly basis to be sure that you don’t have any extraneous recurring payments is essential.
 It’s pretty amazing how much money you can save when you realize that you’ve been automatically paying for a service that you don’t even use and all it takes is a quick review of your banking statement or credit card bill at the end of the month.

 Recurring payments are great.
 They keep you from missing a bill and incurring late fees.
 They take the stress away from the pile of bills that get stacked on the kitchen bench.
 But it’s critical to double check all of these automatic payments on a regular basis to be sure you are cancelling services that aren’t in use and that computers aren’t making an error and double charging or over charging.
 It’s rare that computers mess up, but it still happens.

 In addition to looking at your normal recurring payments, be wary of any payments that don’t make sense.
 Maybe they have a weird name next to them on your bill or just a series of letters and numbers.
 Scammers love to get you looped into monthly payments as they know that once they’ve got someone on the hook, it’s pretty rare that they’ll check their account until they’ve paid out hundreds, if not thousands in automatic payments.
 This can be particularly true when it comes to those who prey on older adults.